webbdata/WebbData.Github.io/SQLHealthcare/healthcare.md

 ![Average Stay vs Number of Procedures SQL Script](procedures_vs_time.png)<br>
 ![Results](timevsproc.png)<br>

 This breakdown makes a lot of sense.
 Patients in the "many" category have the longest hospital stays, averaging 5.7 days, while patients in the "few" category have the shortest average stay at 3.3 days.
-The CASE WHEN function in this query is what allows us to define our category parameters and order our average stay calculations (from the SELECT statement) appropriately.<br>
+The CASE WHEN function in this query allows us to define our category parameters and order our average stay calculations (from the SELECT statement) appropriately.<br>

 Now let's figure out what medical specialties / procedures are utilized the most often.
-In this case we are looking for specialties that have an average procedure performed count above 2.5, and have a total performance count greater than 50.
+In this case we are looking for specialties that have an average procedure performed count above 2.5 and have a total performance count greater than 50.
 This ensures that we are looking at procedures that have been performed on many patients, not just a few patients that may have a higher average.
 Here are the results: <br>

 #### Medical Specialties with the Most Procedures Performed
 ![Most Performed Specialties SQL Script](most_procedures.png)<br>
 ![Results](mostproc.png)<br>

-Using our above parameters we get a list of five medical specialties.
+Using our above parameters, we get a list of five medical specialties.
 The Thoracic Surgery has the highest average, but we can see that the Cardiology specialty has the highest total count of procedures performed with 5,352. <br>

 Ensuring everyone gets equal care is very important, but unfortunately it has been proven that many people and organizations suffer from biases, both conscious and unconscious.
 Using information from our demographics table alongside the health table data, we should be able to determine if there are any racial biases present in patient treatment.
-To get a snap shot of this we can break down the data by race and the number of lab procedures performed.
+To get a snapshot of this we can break down the data by race and the number of lab procedures performed.
 In theory a significant difference in the number of procedures performed based on race would indicate a racial bias in patient treatment.
 What does the data say?

 #### Number of Procedures Performed by Race
 ![Total procedures by race SQL Script](race_breakdown.png)<br>